Iaurits/Iaurits.github.io/_posts/2024-03-12-fisk-update.markdown

     seamless="seamless"
     frameborder="0">
 </iframe>

+In the plot above we notice that different times of day seem to have different rates of booked and cited f.x. from 1-4 in the morning it seems that there are more booked arrests than at other times, this might be because the more serious crimes are committed at night, however all that this tells us is that there might be something interesting going on, but to figure out what is going on we need to dig deeper.

 As a part of this project we decided that it would be interesting not just to simply analyze the crime rate or the area, but also the resolution of the crime.
 Some crimes tends to have softer punishment, such as fines or warnings, while others tend to have harsher punishments where the offender is actually prosecuted.
 In this case we thought it might be a good idea to see whether there is a difference between the number of booked arrests (offender is arrested and taking to a police station) and cited arrests (offender is let of with a fine or warning), depending on the neighborhood.
 Below can be seen a plot of prostitution in San Fransisco where each area has been colored depending on the ratio between booked arrests and all arrests.